intel/gbs/docs/GBS.rst

 2. Recommended: If you're tracking the upstream git directly, you may want to do 'pristine-tar commit <tarball> <upstream-tag>'
 3. Rebase your current development branch on the correct upstream version (that is, rebase on the upstream tag)
 4. Remove all local patches: apply and commit them on top of your development branch and then remove the patches from the packaging directory and preferably from the spec file, too.
+5. Optionally, if you want to maintain the package using the `orphan-packaging` model, you can create the packaging and development branches using the `gbs devel convert` command.

 Advanced usage